 The body was usually first treated with salt and herbs.
 It would then set under fire for up to two years, hence the name “fire mummies”.

 Once the body fluids completely dried up, the mummy was “placed inside a pinewood coffin and laid to rest in a man-made cave or in niche dug-out from solid rock.”

 The “fire mummies” of Kabayan Burial Caves.
 (Source: www.niceworld.com)

 Mummification was a traditional practice among the Ibaloi until the Spaniards entered the scene.
 When Christianity took over the whole mountain region in Benguet, practices of both mummification and cave burial were abandoned by the indigenous group.

 A national cultural treasure

 Through the proclamation of the Presidential Decree No. 374, the Kabayan burial caves officially became one of the country’s national cultural treasures.

-It is known that the Ibaloi of Benguet was the only ethnolinguistic group in the country who practiced mummification during the ancient times.
-Although the Bontocs of the Mountain Province shared the same practices, these are believed to be only extension from Kabayan, Benguet.
+It is known that the Ibaloi of Benguet was the only ethnolinguistic group in the country that practiced mummification during ancient times.
+Although the Bontocs of the Mountain Province shared the same practices, these are believed to be the only extension from Kabayan, Benguet.